QData/spacetimeformer/README.md

 # optionally: change wandb logging directory (defaults to ./data/STF_LOG_DIR)
 export STF_LOG_DIR="/somewhere/with/more/disk/space"
 ```
-near the top of the `main` method. wandb logging can then be enabled with the `--wandb` flag.
+wandb logging can then be enabled with the `--wandb` flag.

 There are two automated figures that can be saved to wandb between epochs.
 These include the attention diagrams (e.g., Figure 4 of our paper) and prediction plots (e.g., Figure 6 of our paper).
 Enable attention diagrams with `--attn_plot` and prediction curves with `--plot`.